Ziaur Rahman: Bangladesh Liberation War

 Following the failure of last-ditch talks, Yahya Khan declared martial law and ordered the army to crack down on Bengali political activities.
-Sheikh Mujibur Rahman was arrested before midnight on 26 March 1971, taken to Tejgaon International Airport and flown to West Pakistan.
+Sheikh Mujibur Rahman was arrested before midnight on 26 March 1971, taken to Tejgaon Airport and flown to West Pakistan.
 He was a Bangladesh Forces Commander of BDF Sector 1 initially and, from June, BDF Commander of BDF Sector 11 of the Bangladesh Forces and the Brigade Commander of Z Force from mid-July.

-Zia, who by then was already geared to revolt against the government of Pakistan revolted and later arrested and executed his commanding officer, Lt.
-Col. Janjua.
+Zia, who by then was already geared to revolt against the government of Pakistan, revolted and later arrested and executed his commanding officer, Lt.
+Col. Abdul Rashid Janjua.
 He was requested by the local Awami League supporters and leaders to announce the Declaration of Independence that was earlier (in the early hours of 26 March 1971) proclaimed by the undisputed Bengali leader Bangabandhu Sheikh Mujibur Rahman before his (Ziaur Rahman) arrest on 27 March 1971 from Kalurghat, Chittagong, as an Army officer's words would carry weight restoring people's trust in the 'Declaration of Independence', which read: (Note: Multiple references:)

+This is Swadhin Bangla Betar Kendra.
+I, Major Ziaur Rahman, on behalf of Bangabandhu Sheikh Mujibur Rahman, hereby declare that the independent People's Republic of Bangladesh has been established.
+I call upon all Bengalis to rise against the attack by the West Pakistani Army.
+We shall fight to the last to free our motherland.
+By the grace of Allah, victory is ours.

-I, Major Ziaur Rahman, Provincial Head of the Government, do hereby declare the Independence of the People's Republic of Bangladesh.Later on the same day (27 March), a second broadcast was read as the declaration of independence of Bangladesh:
+Later on the same day (27 March), a second broadcast was read as the declaration of independence of Bangladesh:

 I, Major Ziaur Rahman, do hereby declare the Independence of Bangladesh.

 Later in an interview with German Radio, Ziaur Rahman talked about his 27 March announcement.

 Ziaur Rahman organised an infantry unit gathering all Bengali soldiers from military and EPR units in Chittagong.
 He designated it Sector No. 1 with its HQ in Sabroom.
 A few weeks later, he was transferred to Teldhala, where he organised and created Sector 11.
 All sectors were restructured officially under Bangladesh Forces, such as the sector in the Chittagong and Hill Tracts area, under Colonel M. A. G. Osmani, the Supreme Commander of Bangladesh Forces, of the Provisional Government of Bangladesh, which had its headquarters on Theatre Road, Calcutta, in India.
 On 30 July 1971, Ziaur Rahman was appointed the commander of the first conventional brigade of the Bangladesh Forces, which was named "Z Force", after the first initial of his name.
 His brigade consisted of the 1st, 3rd and 8th East Bengali regiments, enabling Ziaur Rahman to launch major attacks on Pakistani forces.
 With the Z Force, Ziaur Rahman "acquired a reputation for icy bravery", according to The New York Times, and was awarded the Bir Uttom, the second-highest military honour (and the highest for living officers) by the government of Bangladesh.